-When I told people I was going back to school to become a physician assistant, I got a lot of raised eyebrows in response; no one understood why I would go back to school in my late twenties only to graduate with six figures of debt.
-However, as a web designer trying to make ends meet in Chicago, I knew I had found my passion after working on a pro-bono project with a public health organization.
-After a lot of research, I decided to pour my savings into taking prerequisite coursework, and I made the jump from a career in design to a career in healthcare.
-It was a challenging (and expensive) decision, but ultimately one that paid off.
+When I told people I was leaving my job as a web designer to go back to school to become a physician assistant, I got a lot of raised eyebrows in response.
+No one understood why I would go back to school in my late 20s only to graduate with six-figures of student loan debt.
+But I knew I had found my passion after working on a pro-bono project with a public health organization.

-Making the jump from design to healthcare was the right decision for me, but my career switch also came with a hefty price tag: When I graduated with my master's degree, I had over $100,000 in graduate school debt, which included $85,000 in federal loans and $15,000 in loans from my family.
+Making the jump from design to healthcare was the right decision for me, but my career switch also came with a hefty price tag: I graduated with over $100,000 in debt, which included $85,000 in federal student loans and $15,000 in loans from my family.

-What felt even more alarming than the sheer volume of my debt was that I didn't know the first thing about how to tackle that debt.
-I had spent the last two years focused on getting my education and moving to a new city.
-I wasn't thinking about the true cost of my student debt and how it would affect my financial future.
+What felt even more alarming than the sheer volume of my debt was that I didn't know the first thing about how to overcome that debt.
+I had spent the last two years so focused on school, I wasn't thinking about the true cost of my student debt and how it would affect my financial future.

 Ready to take control of your student loans?
 Refinancing with CommonBond can help.
 Check your rates right now.

 I started putting a significant portion of every paycheck towards my highest interest loan while making the minimum payments towards my other loans.
-I stopped contributing to my 403b retirement plan, cashed out on my Roth IRA from my old job, and canceled additional investments like my life insurance retirement plan (LIRP), so that I could pay off a larger portion of my student loans each month.
 I opened a Mint.com account to monitor my spending and started a blog to document the highs and lows of my debt-free journey and to help others be more financially savvy.

-Even with disciplined budgeting and aggressive payments, I still wasn't making much of a dent on my total principal of my student loans.
+Even with disciplined budgeting and aggressive payments, I still wasn't making much of a dent on the total principal of my student loans.
 I re-examined my debt and realized that I needed to explore other options if I really wanted to pay off my student loans quickly.
-It was Joe who recommended looking into refinancing to a lower interest rate since my federal rates ranged from 5.16% to 7.64%.
+Joe recommended looking into refinancing -- he said I could probably get a lower interest rate than the 5.16% to 7.64% on my federal loans.

 Subscribe to our newsletter: